CannerCMS/docs.canner.io/docs/guides-deployment.md

 ## Deploy CMS with LocalStorage as the Storage

-The code below is the simplest `cloud.config.js` which represents using localStorage as the storage in your CMS.
+The code below is the simplest `cloud.config.js` which represents using localStorage as the default storage in your CMS.

 **cloud.config.js**
 ```